 Understanding the scope of the problem is the first step in reaching better medication adherence rates.
 Next, you need to understand why so many people fail to follow simple instructions.
 For many, fear of experiencing negative side effects is the number one reason.

 In a poll conducted by Health Dialog, people were asked to say which side effects would make them stop taking their medications.
 These are the results:

 - 9% visible skin irritations

 At the surface level, some might chalk up non-adherence to these simple fears.
 However, fear and misunderstanding are symptoms.
-The larger issue is the lack of proactive education, intervention, and a dedicated MTM program resource.
+The larger issue is the lack of proactive education, intervention, and a dedicated medication adherence program resource.